Traumatic Livelihood: Songs

 Traumatic Livelihoods opening title track builds up from an "oscillating and roaming" guitar lead with layered vocals and strings into a slacker rock chorus with "thrashing" guitars.
-Bean intended it as an affirmation of their mindset after leaving rehab, and allude to their non-binary identity with the lyric "Maybe I'll never find out if I'm a boy or a girl".
+Bean intended it as an affirmation of their mindset after leaving rehab and alluded to their non-binary identity with the lyric "Maybe I'll never find out if I'm a boy or a girl".
 "Piggie" is a "synth-pop/rock hybrid" that sees Bean call out predators and paedophiles in the music industry whilst making fun of some of the men they were in toxic relationships with.
-"Favourite Toy" juxtaposes an upbeat instrumental featuring arpeggiated strings and synthesizers against obstensibly nonchalant lyrics detailing Bean's experiences of being "conditioned from such a young age not to understand what love is" and feelings of negative self-worth.
+"Favourite Toy" juxtaposes an upbeat instrumental featuring arpeggiated strings and synthesisers against ostensibly nonchalant lyrics detailing Bean's experiences of being "conditioned from such a young age not to understand what love is" and feelings of negative self-worth.
 They said the song's "driving melody" was meant to have "an overall sense of hopefulness and catharsis" against the lyrics.
-"Terrified" is a 1990s-inspired ballad featuring "moody" guitars and "warm" strings over which Bean details their feelings of anxiety and safety in realizing they are in an honest, loving relationship after experiencing several abusive ones.
-Bean wrote the song as they felt there were not many songs that presented love in an appreciative light, and highlighted the lyric "The stars you breathe begin to brush my hair"—a deliberate contrast to the "Favourite Toy" lyric "I don't want my stars they are yours to keep"—as signifying a restoration of faith in others.
-"You Know What You've Done" is an vengeful alternative pop song targeted at people Bean felt hurt by, and was conceived as a way to purge their feelings of remorse and revenge before they could forgive them.
+"Terrified" is a 1990s-inspired ballad featuring "moody" guitars and "warm" strings over which Bean details their feelings of anxiety and safety in realising they are in an honest, loving relationship after experiencing several abusive ones.
+Bean wrote the song as they felt there were not many songs that presented love in an appreciative light and highlighted the lyric "The stars you breathe begin to brush my hair"—a deliberate contrast to the "Favourite Toy" lyric "I don't want my stars they are yours to keep"—as signifying a restoration of faith in others.
+"Is This It" is about the times Bean was unable to keep up with expectations from their online image due to addiction and disappointed others.
+"You Know What You've Done" is a vengeful alternative pop song targeted at people Bean felt hurt by, and was conceived as a way to purge their feelings of remorse and revenge before they could forgive them.
 It was misinterpreted as a breakup song by listeners upon its initial release.
-"Shit Show" is about Bean wanting to escape "a truly unpleasant human" they were in a relationship with that lied about their age and kept trying to contact them after it had ended.
+"Shit Show" is about Bean wanting to escape "a truly unpleasant human" they were in a relationship with who lied about their age and kept trying to contact them after it had ended.
 Bean felt the song best represented Traumatic Livelihoods "drama".
-The song showcases Bean's "theatrical vocal delivery" and its chorus blends orchestral strings with "dry" drums and distorted guitarwork.
+The song showcases Bean's "theatrical vocal delivery", and its chorus blends orchestral strings with "dry" drums and distorted guitar work.